SchoolOfCode/workshop_dom-102/README.md

 👉 Add an input field, and a new button to the html.

-👉 Write a function that sets the `h1`'s `innerText` to be whatever is in the input field.
+👉 Write a function that sets the `h1`'s `textContent` to be whatever is in the input field.

 ## Task 8